m2fyss/Roblox-Web-Enhancer/README.md

 Press "load unpacked" and select the folder which the files are in

-Then you're done, enjoy a lag free web session at all time.
+Then you're done, enjoy a lag free roblox web session at all time.

 (Be mindful that this is work in progress and not complete)